Warning: Excessive Schmoopiness

 "But, but he said…" She stomps her foot in frustration.
 "I knew this dress was a mistake.
 I asked you if it made me look fat and you said no!"

 Annie observes him warily, the pause only filled by the sounds of a few passing cars.
 "Jeff.
-You need to calm down.
+You need to calm down and take a breath.
 That vein on your forehead is scaring me.
 Tell me what's wrong.
 I'm listening now."

 Jeff chews on the inside of his mouth for a moment, not sure where to begin.
 "Just seeing everyone excited and making plans and then Shirley said…" The weariness creeps into his sigh.
 "It's making it more real."